Tour Length

 “In some ways, the Okavango is the true home of the luxury safari, thanks to the combination of blissful isolation, high levels of luxury, and a prevailing sense of utter exclusivity.
 Increasingly, too, culinary excellence across all meals is an essential part of the Okavango luxury experience.
 Pre-dawn wake-up calls out here take the form of a quiet African voice calling to you from the darkness.
 This is often accompanied with a tray of your favorite hot drink and a thoughtfully prepared breakfast snack.
 The morning game drive (or mokoro trip, or walk) begins around dawn.
 Depending on what’s happening with the wildlife, you should be back in camp by mid-morning for a larger breakfast, although gourmet bush breakfasts are also possible.
 From late morning until mid-afternoon, turning up for lunch is your only responsibility.
 Relax and discover what the camp or lodge has to offer in the heat of the day.
 Afternoon tea is one of numerous safari offerings that you’ll come to look forward to on your trip.
 It’s followed by the afternoon game drive/mokoro trip/wildlife walk.
 The fine old safari tradition of a sundowner (watching the sunset while enjoying a drink of your choice) is followed by the drive back to camp, watching for nocturnal animals along the way.
 Back in camp, dress for dinner, enjoy the main meal of the day, and relax by the campfire (unless you have a night drive planned).”

-6What type of accommodation can I expect on an Okavango luxury safari?
+6What type of accommodations can I expect?

-“Deluxe tented camps are the main accommodation on an Okavango luxury safari.
+“Deluxe tented camps are the main accommodations on an Okavango luxury safari.
 These consist of a small collection of large safari tents with no one but wildlife for neighbors.
 The tents vary in sophistication.
 Semi-permanent tented canvas camps are the most common.
 These have large living areas with beds, writing desks, wooden trunks, carpets and plenty of space to store your gear, with a bathroom, toilet and shower out the back.
 Mobile tented camps, though still extremely comfortable, tend to have more basic bathrooms and fewer furnishings to enable everything to be packed up and moved on to your next location.
-Solid-walled lodges are less common, but the better ones are architecturally very much a part of the delta environment, with a premium on light and space.”
+Solid-walled lodges are less common, but the better ones are architecturally very much a part of the Delta environment, with a premium on light and space.”

-“As a general rule, per-person-per-day prices shouldn’t go higher than US$870, although some luxury camps can rise well beyond US$1,500 per person per day.
+“As a general rule, per-person-per-day prices shouldn’t go higher than US$800, although some luxury camps can rise well beyond US$1,500 per person per day.
 The main exception is if you’re traveling on your own.
 If that’s the case, you will usually be required to pay a single supplement that is normally around 75% of the price for two people traveling together.
-These rates should be all-inclusive of meals, activities, accommodation and most transport, meaning that additional costs are few.
+These rates should be all-inclusive of meals, activities, accommodations and most transport, meaning that additional costs are few.
 Okavango luxury safaris don’t come cheap.
 However, the price will vary considerably depending upon the season, the number of people in your group and the level of luxury you require.”

 8Okavango Delta Reviews